lasso-js/lasso/README.md

 raptor-optimizer --config optimizer-config.json
 ```

-The next section describes the configuration options supported by the `raptor-optimizer`.
+The next section describes the configuration options supported by the RaptorJS Optimizer.

 ## Configuration